 This post will help you to broadly understand this process and see that, in general, this is one of the easiest devices to set up in order to achieve a good energy-metering system.

 First off, connect the Wireless antenna to the connector under the miniUSB port.

 Next, connect the gateway to the Internet either by Ethernet or GPRS/3G (if the device is compatible with the second type of connexion) and power it on by connecting it through a power supply.

 2) Access the administration portal

 Usually, your gateway will be configured thanks to an admin tool.
-We call it administrator portal.
-This is a very simple screen with a few parameters where you can refine and indicate your hardware, in this case, your brand new gateway, how you want it to work.
+We call it the administrator portal.
+This is a very simple screen with a few parameters where you can refine and indicate your hardware, in this case, your brand new gateway, and how you want it to work.

 Wait a minute and connect your laptop, smartphone or tablet to the WiFi using your password.

 Open a browser, go to the link for configuration and enter your username and password.